TTYLL-J/Rockman.exe-Reskin---Bjorn/README.md

 As I get more time I will probably also update the webUI visuals to match.

+This first reskin only changes what is visible on the display and is just cosmetic.

 Just unzip the folders and copy and paste them into home/bjorn/resources/images  (or whatever directory your bjorn is in)